dafny-lang/dafny/docs/DafnyRef/Programs.md

 various kinds of declarations described later.
 Top-level declarations are implicitly members of a default (unnamed) top-level module.

+Declarations within a module or at the top-level  all begin with reserved keywords and do not end with semicolons.

 The ``ClassDecl``, ``DatatypeDecl``, ``NewtypeDecl``, ``SynonymTypeDecl``, ``IteratorDecl``, and ``TraitDecl`` declarations are type declarations and are described in [Section 6](#sec-types) and